 New York is committed to working with ADHCPs to preserve the important services they offer.
-The Department of Health will commence State monitoring activities to verify implementation of changes required by the HCBS Final Rule beginning as early as January 1, 2020.
-There will be specific action steps recommended through the assessment process that will be communicated with each ADHC program.
+The Department of Health will commence State monitoring activities as facilities reopen to ensure HCBS Final Rule compliance.

 Q4.
 Are there any resources to help ADHCPs come into compliance with the Rule?